Clay Rapada: Detroit Tigers

 On August 30, 2007, Rapada was announced as the player to be named later in the trade between the Tigers and Cubs involving outfielder Craig Monroe.
 He was assigned to Triple-A Toledo.

-Rapada made his Tigers debut on September 9, 2007.
+Rapada made his Tigers debut on September 9.
 In a coincidence, he faced Ibáñez again, giving up a three-run home run.
 He was pulled immediately after, without getting an out, giving him the distinction of facing the same batter (and only that batter) twice in his first two major league appearances.
 He pitched in four games for the Tigers.

-He earned his first major league victory on April 15, 2008, as the Tigers beat the Minnesota Twins 6–5.

-Rapada did not make the Tigers 25-man roster and began the 2009 season playing for the Toledo Mud Hens.
+Rapada earned his first major league victory on April 15, 2008, as the Tigers beat the Minnesota Twins 6–5.
+He did not make the Tigers 25-man roster and began the 2009 season playing for the Toledo Mud Hens.